 “Under the minimization category, a password manager is a good thing for people who have a tendency to use the same or similar passwords everywhere,” says Levin.
-We recommend the top-rated LastPass Premium (affiliated with Verizon Media, owner of Yahoo Life) a toolbar extension that simplifies password management by helping you create rock-solid, secure passwords, either by generating them automatically or letting you choose your own according to strict requirements.
+We recommend the top-rated LastPass Premium (affiliated with Yahoo Life’s parent company, Verizon Media), a toolbar extension that simplifies password management by helping you create rock-solid, hacker-proof passwords, either by generating them automatically or letting you choose your own according to strict requirements.

 The password manager then stores all your passwords securely and syncs them across your devices.
 Save each password once and you’ll be instantly logged in to any site you subscribe to going forward.
 The only thing you have to remember is the master password to LastPass Premium, which is protected by two-factor authentication.

-Shop it: LastPass Premium, free trial for 30 days, then $1.99 per month, subscriptions.yahoo.com
+Shop it: LastPass Premium, free for 30 days, then $1.99 per month, subscriptions.yahoo.com

 “Any time you get a legitimate notice to update your software, don’t click ‘I’ll do it later,’” advises Levin, referring only to updates prompted by your computer (ignore email notices to update; those could be phishing scams).

 “Updates are issued when vulnerabilities are found,” Levin adds.
 He acknowledges that some updates pertain to new features, “but many of these features relate to security issues that have been discovered or new ways to better protect you.”